anubhavsingh1729/scriptureAI/Readme.md

 ## Project Overview

 - **Search Verses:** Enter a query/keywords to retrieve relevant Bible verses.
-- **Commentary Summaries:** Fetch commentary passages related to your query, then generate a concise summary via an LLM (Long T5).
+- **Commentary Search:** Fetch commentary passages related to your query, then generate a concise summary via an LLM (Long T5).
 - **Data & Indexes:** Precomputed FAISS indexes (`faiss_index.bin` for verses, `comm_index.bin` for commentaries) are stored in the `data/` folder.

 The backend (`backend/`) handles all AI-related tasks (semantic search, summarization), while the frontend (`frontend/`) provides a simple, user-friendly interface.